 If initialization fails due to a driver or platform missing/being unsupported, a CanInterfaceNotImplementedError is raised instead.
 If initialization fails due to a value being out of range, a ValueError is raised.

-- Try to open a non-existent device and/or channel - Try to use an invalid setting, which is ok by value, but not ok for the interface - The device or other resources are already used exception can.exceptions.CanInterfaceNotImplementedError(message=",error_code=None)
+- Try to open a non-existent device and/or channel - Try to use an invalid setting, which is ok by value, but not ok for the interface exception can.exceptions.CanInterfaceNotImplementedError(message=", error_code=None)